LinnSilver/Project1-Farrier/README.md

 11. Copy the URL for the repository.
 12. Open Git Bash.
 13. Change the current working directory to the location where you want the cloned directory.
 14. Type  `git clone`, and then paste the URL you copied earlier.
-It will look like this, with your GitHub username instead of  `YOUR-USERNAME`:
+15. Press Enter.
+Your local clone will be created.

 It's important to commit and push correctly.
 Read more here:
 - [How to Commit and push code from local file system to GitHub Pages.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/pushing-changes-to-github)